 - Cultivate the formation of their own personal genre (style).

 How to apply

-The interested parties are invited to send an email to matina.goga(at)chs.harvard.edu until March 10, with the subject: "Participation in the series of meetings of the workshop on the art of prose for advanced learners".
-After submitting the request, they will receive a receipt notification.
+The interested parties were invited to send an email to matina.goga(at)chs.harvard.edu until March 10, with the subject: "Participation in the series of meetings of the workshop on the art of prose for advanced learners".
+After submitting the request, they receive a receipt notification.

 ** If the interested applicants do not receive a confirmation of receipt within two days from the date of their submission, they are kindly asked to contact the Center for Hellenic Studies (tel. +30 27520 47040).